Dash: History

 In the early 17th century, in Okes-printed plays of William Shakespeare, dashes are attested that indicate a thinking pause, interruption, mid-speech realization, or change of subject.
 The dashes are variously longer (as in King Lear reprinted 1619) or composed of hyphens (as in Othello printed 1622); moreover, the dashes are often, but not always, prefixed by a comma, colon, or semicolon.

+Authors have sometimes had a negative view of the dash.
+In the 18th-century, Jonathan Swift rhymed "dash" with "printed trash", while Henry Fielding chose the name 'Dash' for an unlikeable character in his 1730 play The Author's Farce.

 In 1733, in Jonathan Swift's On Poetry, the terms break and dash are attested for and marks: